cammls/React_CrytpoSearch/README.md

 Welcome to the Cozero coding challenge!

-Our idea is to offer you a fun and practical challenge so that we can later we can use it as a conversation starter to go over your thought process.
+Our idea is to offer you a fun and practical challenge so that we can later can use it as a conversation starter to go over your thought process.

 In this repo you find the boilerplate for a Create React App + Typescript project to help you get started.